Xyce/Xyce/INSTALL.md

 continue with the standard Trilinos and Xyce build processes.

 The Xyce regression suite must be run in a Unix-like environment with Perl.
 Therefore, to use it in Windows, you will need to install Cygwin.
-It is likely possible to use the Windows Subsystem for Linux (WSL), instead, but we have no experience with it.
+It is also likely possible to use the Windows Subsystem for Linux (WSL), but we have no experience with it.

 ### Cygwin

-First, Cygwin installs a minimal set of packages by default, so all of the dependencies will have to be explicitly added, including the AMD library (which is part of SuiteSparse).
+Cygwin installs a minimal set of packages by default, so all of the dependencies will have to be explicitly added, including the AMD library.
 As of this writing the required packages are:
 - git (optional)
 - gcc-core
 - gcc-g++